* ESC - close the search window

 Does Putin plan to occupy Ukraine for a “short period of time?”
 No, his plan is for Ukraine to disappear forever.

 Austria’s attitude toward sanctions against Russia isn’t clear yet.
-There are many reasons for this.
-Economic relations are the first reason.
+There are many reasons for this — economic relations being the first.
 Austrian and Russian banks are interlinked to a great extent.

-Russian gas is the second reason.
-Austria depended on Russia for up to 80 percent of its gas.
-Austrians, of course, were aware of the situation, but they said that Russian gas was cheap, and Russians — reliable partners.
+Russian gas is the second reason — Austria depended on Russia for up to 80 percent of its gas.
+Austrians, of course, were aware of the situation, but they said that Russian gas was cheap and Russia a reliable partner.
 They said so even in 2014 when Crimea and eastern Ukraine were occupied.

-The third reason is that many Austrians see Russia as being closer to them than America.
+The third reason is that many Austrians see Russia as closer to them than America.

 RELATED: Georgi Gospodinov: ‘We have to be better readers than Putin and his circle’

-Chytomo: It is obvious that people in Europe did not quite understand Russia’s true intentions both after the annexation of part of Georgia in 2008 and after the annexation of Crimea in 2014.
-Do you think that Austrians have already realized the Kremlin’s intention to destroy the collective West, Europe and America?
+Chytomo: People in Europe clearly didn’t fully understand Russia’s true intentions after the annexation of part of Georgia in 2008 or the annexation of Crimea in 2014.
+Do you think that Austrians have already realized the Kremlin’s intention to destroy the collective West, Europe, and America?

 Martin Pollack: I don’t think so.
 Back in 2014, I said it wasn’t just about Ukraine or Crimea, but about the whole of Europe.
 Many people disagree and state we need to negotiate with Putin.
 That’s exactly what all Austrian politicians think.
 Chancellor Karl Negammer went to see Putin at the beginning of the full-scale invasion.
 What he did was ridiculous.
 Everyone knows that Austria is not a major political player.
 It only showed Russia that they are not isolated because European politicians are coming to talk to Putin.

-The understanding of the real situation is still lacking in Austria.
-The root of this problem is that Austria cannot comprehend what Ukraine actually is.
+Understanding the real situation is still lacking in Austria.
+The root of the problem is that Austria cannot comprehend what Ukraine actually is.

-These are Putin’s exact words: that Ukraine never existed.
+These are Putin’s exact words: Ukraine never existed.
 Many Austrians believed this.
 And this changed with the outbreak of a full-scale invasion.
-The brutality of Russia, the massacre Russian troops had committed, demonstrates barbarism, not the “mysterious Russian soul” and great culture.
+The brutality of Russia and the massacre Russian troops committed demonstrates barbarism, not the “mysterious Russian soul” and great culture.

 There is also a Greek-Russian conductor, Teodor Currentzis (he played the main role in DAU, a film by Ilya Khrzhanovskiy), who is very popular in Europe.
 There are discussions about whether he can perform.
 At first, he was given a chance to perform.
 Although in 2014 he took Russian citizenship when Putin offered it to him.